tomginsberg/torrent/README.md

 A simple cli torrent downloader built using libtorrent

 ## Installation

-Instructions are given for Mac
+*Instructions are given for MacOS*

 ---
 Install libtorrent
 ```shell